What is Decking on a Roof and Its Components

 Step decking

 This roof decking board also consists of distanced planks, but the boards are placed perpendicular to one another.
 It lets the airflow between the spaces under the shingles.
-The space between shingles installed may vary.
+The space between the shingles installed may vary.
 It is used if you are installing cedar roofing shingles.

 Plywood decking